Region-Aware Multimodal Large Language Model via SlowFast Tokenization and Pseudo-Mask Guidance for 3D CT Report Generation: Implementation Details

-\textbf{Training.} We preprocess the 3D CT images using consistent min-max normalization and resize the 3D images to 256 × 256 × 32 for input.
-We utilize RAD-DINO as our vision encoder and leverage its pre-trained image encoder checkpoint\cite{PerezGarcia2024RADDINOES}.
-The vision encoder remains frozen during MLLM training.
-For the Multimodal Connector, we use a linear layer.
-For the generation of pseudo-masks, we used the SAT \cite{Zhao2023OneMT} to extract major lesion and anatomical masks when unavailable.
-After $R^2$ token pooling, the final 356 vision tokens are fed into the LLM.
-We utilize LLaMA3-8B \cite{Touvron2023LLaMAOA} as our LLM base model and load its pre-trained parameters.
-The MLLM training consists of two steps.
-Initially, we froze the vision encoder and LLM while fine-tuning the Multimodal Connector with an image-report dataset, applying a batch size of 4 × 8, learning rate of $10^{-4}$, 3 epochs, with warmup and cosine decay.
-Subsequently, we fine-tune the Multimodal Connector, LLM, and segmentation module with structured report dataset, applying a batch size of 1 × 8, learning rate of 2 × $10^{-5}$, 3 epochs, with warmup and cosine decay.
-For LLM fine-tuning, we consistently apply the parameter-efficient LoRA \cite{Hu2021LoRALA} method, with LoRA parameters set to r = 16, $\alpha$= 32, and a dropout ratio of 0.1.
-The maximum sequence length for the LLM is set to 2,048.
-All models are trained using the AdamW \cite{Loshchilov2017FixingWD} optimizer, and to optimize the training process, we leverage ZeRO \cite{Rajbhandari2019ZeROMO} stage 2.
-The implementation is performed in PyTorch, and training is conducted in parallel on NVIDIA A100 GPUs with 80GB memory.
+We preprocess 3D CT volumes by resampling to a uniform voxel spacing of $1 \times 1 \times 3$ $mm$.
+To standardize the input, we perform foreground cropping followed by center spatial cropping and padding to a fixed resolution of $448 \times 448 \times 128$.
+To ensure compatibility with the pre-trained MedSigLIP vision encoder \cite{sellergren2025medgemma}, we adopt its specific 3-channel multi-windowing strategy for intensity normalization.
+Specifically, the Hounsfield Unit (HU) ranges for bone-lung, soft tissue, and brain are mapped into an RGB-like representation, with each channel normalized to $[-1, 1]$.
+For the multimodal connector, we use a linear layer.
+LLaMA-3.1-8B \cite{grattafiori2024llama} serves as the language model, with a maximum sequence length of 8,192.
+For parameter-efficient fine-tuning, we apply LoRA \cite{Hu2021LoRALA} with rank $r = 128$, $\alpha = 256$, and a dropout ratio of 0.1.
+MLLM training consists of two stages.
+In the first stage, we freeze the vision encoder and LLM while fine-tuning the multimodal connector and mask projector on an image-report dataset, using an effective batch size of 48, a learning rate of $10^{-3}$, and 6 epochs with warmup and cosine decay.
+In the second stage, we fine-tune the multimodal connector, the mask projector, and the LLM using a structured region-specific report dataset, with an effective batch size of 48, a learning rate of $2 \times 10^{-5}$, and 6 epochs, again with warmup and cosine decay.
+All models are trained using the AdamW optimizer \cite{Loshchilov2017FixingWD} with ZeRO stage 3 \cite{Rajbhandari2019ZeROMO}.
+Our implementation is based on PyTorch, and training is conducted in parallel on NVIDIA A100 GPUs, each with 80 GB of memory.
+Bootstrap resampling (10,000 replicates) provided 95\% confidence intervals.

-\textbf{Comparison.} For baseline comparisons, we compare three state-of-the-art open-source 3D methods capable of generating CT reports: RadFM \cite{wu2023towards}, Med-BLIP \cite{chen2024medblip}, CT2Rep \cite{hamamci2024ct2rep}, and M3D \cite{bai2024m3d}.
-To maintain consistency across methods, we used LLaMA3-8B \cite{Touvron2023LLaMAOA} as the language decoder for all comparison methods.
-The input volumes are resized to 256 × 256 × 32.
-Each compared model is either trained from scratch for models without pre-trained weights or initialized with pre-trained weights and further fine-tuned on the CT report generation dataset for models with pre-trained weights.
-Given resource limitations and to ensure a fair comparison, all experimental settings were controlled with a time constraint of 48 hours using two A100 GPUs for each experiment.